fglock/Perlito/README-perlito5-Java.md

   - an empty package works for importing builtin types or primitives (`String`, `Long`, `long`)

+These extensions are experimental and may be deprecated:

   - an `import` specification works for importing Java classes

   - an `extends` specification works for adding methods to an existing class